Effective Equipment Maintenance Log

 What is an Equipment Maintenance Log?

-Equipment maintenance log is obviously one of the key documents you want tracking the conditions and service history of your equipment.Β
+An equipment maintenance log is one of the key documents you need to track the conditions and service history of your equipment.
+Here are the five main components of an effective equipment maintenance log:

 1. Equipment Identification

-The equipment identification covers a couple of main topics about the particular equipment you’re using.
+The equipment identification covers a couple of main topics about the particular types of equipment you’re using.
+These key details include:

 • Model Number: It is the particular model type of the machine.